-- Hostel Arrels: $10 for a double room with private bathroom
+- Hostal Yaku: double room with private bathroom

-- Casa Roja Hostel: $35 for a double room with private bathroom
+- Casa Roja Hostel: double room with private bathroom

-- Tavarua Hotel: $45 for a double room with private bathroom
+- Nativa Bamboo Eco Lodge: deluxe double room with private bathroom and breakfast

-- Hotel Kundalini: $79 for a double room with private bathroom
+- Hotel Kundalini: double room with private bathroom

 Where to Eat

 There is no shortage of food options in Montañita, whether you are looking for a nice restaurant or a quick bite from a food stall.
 Most restaurants are clumped in the center of town, making it easy to walk around to take a look at options.

 For breakfast, we highly recommend the stalls lining the upper end of Cocktail Street.
 They serve anything from smoothies and fruit bowls to omelets, waffles, and sandwiches for a pretty good deal.
 These stalls are also open for lunch, and we took sandwiches to go for the hike to Playa Los Frailes.
 For another quick and easy breakfast, head to the bakery on Ruta Del Spondylus for various breads, donuts, muffins, and more.